LoicGrobol/ginger/README.md

 First install [Pycairo's dependencies](https://pycairo.readthedocs.io/en/latest/getting_started.html).

+If you use Windows, [Pycairo won't install automatically](https://github.com/pygobject/pycairo/issues/19) anyway but you can install it manually using the wheels from <https://www.lfd.uci.edu/~gohlke/pythonlibs/#pycairo>.

-If you can't (for instance [if you use Windows](https://github.com/pygobject/pycairo/issues/19)) or don't want to install Pycairo on your system, skip this and omit \[images\] extras in the following step.
+If you can't or don't want to install Pycairo on your system, skip this and omit \[images\] extras in the following step.

 Install ginger from [Pypi](https://pypi.org/manage/project/gingertree)<a id="footnote-0-1-backref"
 href="#footnote-0-1">¹</a>